Battle of Otumba: Battle

 After being beleaguered on the causeway leading out of the city, the surviving Spanish forces arrived at the plain of Otumba, where they encountered a vast Aztec army.
 Despite their opponents' exhaustion and hunger, the Aztecs failed to capitalize on their numerical superiority by not attacking right away.

 According to conquistador Bernal Díaz del Castillo's account of the events, it was the Castilian cavalry that was decisive for victory in the perilous battle.
-The Mexicas regarded the Spaniards as already defeated, and were looking to regain glory from capturing captured Spaniards to sacrifice to the Aztec gods.
+The Aztecs regarded the Spaniards as already defeated, and were looking to regain glory from capturing Spaniards to sacrifice to the Aztec gods.
 The Castilian cavalry spearheaded the attack, breaking through the ranks and decimating the Aztec lines, preparing them for the assault of the Castilian rodeleros and Tlaxcalan infantry.
-Though this approach was successful, the sheer numbers of the Aztecs still managed to overwhelm the Castilians.
+Though this approach was successful, the sheer numbers of the Aztecs still managed to overwhelm them.

-Spanish success was also thanks to Cortés' strategy; he had instructed his troops to strike primarily at the captains and leaders of their opponent.
-Cortés himself recognized the Aztec High Priest Matlatzincatl for his rich armor, headdress, and flag.
+Spanish success was also thanks to Cortés's strategy; he had instructed his troops to strike primarily at the captains and leaders of the Aztecs.
+Cortés himself recognized the Aztec high priest Matlatzincatl for his elaborate armor, headdress, and flag.
 He correctly assumed that defeating their leader and capturing their flag would result in the defeat of the Aztecs.
 He communicated his idea to his captains and led a charge for Matlatzincatl, followed by Gonzalo de Sandoval, Pedro de Alvarado, Cristóbal de Olid, Juan de Salamanca, and Alonso Dávila.
-Cortés attacked the Aztec high priest with his lance, and the rest of his captains broke the ranks of the warriors around him.
-Matlatzincatl died in the results.
-Juan de Salamanca, who retrieved the Pāmitl and delivered it to Cortés. the Mexicas forces finally stopped the attacks and left them alone.
+Cortés attacked the Aztec high priest with his lance, killing him.
+Juan de Salamanca, who retrieved Matlatzincatl's Pāmitl, delivered it to Cortés.
+Seeing the death of their commander, the Aztec forces finally stopped the attacks and left the Spanish soldiers alone.

 Aftermath

-With this victory, the Spanish conquistadors were able to reach the safe territory of Tlaxcala, regroup, and gather their strength for an eventual counter-attack deep into the Mexicas territory, which would result in the Fall of Tenochtitlan and the Colonial establishment of New Spain.
+With this victory, the Spanish conquistadors were able to reach the safe territory of Tlaxcala, regroup, and gather their strength for an eventual counter-attack deep into Aztec territory, which would result in the fall of Tenochtitlan and the colonial establishment of New Spain.